Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/animation.md

     }
 ```

-`BoolClearedByIPauseAnimatorUnpauseAnimator.cs` defines a bool parameter to be cleared if the UnpauseAnimator event is fired by a specific [IPauseAnimator](../utilities.md#ipauseanimator) interface implementation.
+`BoolClearedByIPauseAnimatorUnpauseAnimator.cs` defines a bool parameter to be cleared if the UnpauseAnimator event is fired by an [IPauseAnimator](../utilities.md#ipauseanimator) interface implementation.

 #### BoolSetByAbility